turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-static-exception/index.md

 ---
 title: Create a Static Exception to a Guardrails Azure Policy
-sidebar_label: Create a static exception to a Azure GCP policy
+sidebar_label: Create a Policy Exception
 ---